"

 Solution

-Recall that when reducing compound intervals to simple intervals, it was important that we did not move the top note below the bottom note.
-When we moved the top note below the bottom note, it created a different interval, which is the interval inversion.
+Remember that when reducing compound intervals to simple intervals, it was important not to move the top note below the bottom note.
+Moving the top note below the bottom note creates a different interval, known as the interval inversion (Example 9.3.1).

 Example 9.3.1.
 Interval Inversions

-- Example 9.3.1A: When we move the top note (C4) so that it is now the bottom note, the interval becomes a major sixth.
+• Example 9.3.1A: When we move the top note (C4) so that it becomes the bottom note (C2), the interval changes to a major sixth.

-- Example 9.3.1B: The first interval is a perfect fifth.
-Since it is written very low, it might be difficult to read multiple ledger lines if we move the top note below the bottom note.
-Instead, the move the bottom note above the top note.
-To find an interval inversion, you can move the top note below or the bottom note above—you should arrive at the same answer.
-When we move the bottom note (B-flat) so that it is now the top note, the interval becomes a perfect fourth.
+• Example 9.3.1B: The first interval is a perfect fifth.
+Since it is written very low, it might be hard to read with multiple ledger lines if we move the top note below the bottom note.
+Instead, move the bottom note above the top note.
+To find an interval inversion, you can move the top note below or the bottom note above—you should get the same result.
+When we move the bottom note (B flat1) so that it becomes the top note (B flat2), the interval turns into a perfect fourth.

-- Example 9.3.1C: The first interval is an augmented second.
-When we move the top note (F-sharp) so that it is now the bottom note, the interval becomes a diminished seventh.
+• Example 9.3.1C: The first interval is an augmented second.
+When we move the top note (F sharp3) so that it becomes the bottom note (F sharp2), the interval turns into a diminished seventh.
 Be sure to rewrite the accidentals correctly.

-Interval inversions are common in music, as seen in Example 9.3.2.
+Interval inversions are common in music, as shown in Example 9.3.2.

 Example 9.3.2.
 Interval inversions: Beethoven,[6] Symphony No. 3 in E-flat major, Op.
 55, (“Eroica”), iv – Allegro molto

-After a boisterous introduction, the first theme of the last movement of Beethoven’s Eroica Symphony begins with the strings, as shown in Example 9.3.2.
-All instruments play in unison (except for the cellos, who play an octave lower).
+After a boisterous introduction, the first theme of the final movement of Beethoven’s Eroica Symphony begins with the strings, as shown in Example 9.3.2.
+All instruments play in unison (except for the cellos, which play an octave lower).

-- Example 9.3.2A: When looking at the first pair of notes, each instrument begins with an E-flat ascending to B-flat, creating an interval of a perfect fifth (P5).
+• Example 9.3.2A: When looking at the first pair of notes, each instrument starts with an E flat ascending to B flat, forming an interval of a perfect fifth (P5).

-- Example 9.3.2B: By moving the B-flat that was previously above E-flat to now be below E-flat, the interval is inverted.
-The newly formed interval is a perfect fourth (P4).
+• Example 9.3.2B: Moving the B flat that was previously above E flat to now be below E flat inverts the interval.
+The new interval is a perfect fourth (P4).

 Interval Inversions

-When we invert an interval, it means that what was the bottom note now becomes the top note (or vice versa).
+When we invert an interval, it means that the bottom note becomes the top note (or the other way around).

 Directions:

-You may have noticed a pattern between the interval qualities and the interval numbers when writing interval inversions.
-Indeed, there is a shortcut that can help you identify interval inversions quickly.
+You might notice a pattern between interval qualities and numbers when writing interval inversions.
+There is a shortcut that can help you identify interval inversions quickly.
 The inversion of interval qualities will always be as shown in Example 9.3.3.

 Example 9.3.3.
 Inversions of interval qualities